 “Geography explains the past, illuminates the present, and prepares us for the future.
 What could be more important than that?”

-- Michael Palin, actor, travel writer and documentarian, and president of the Royal Geographical Society for 2009-2012
+– Michael Palin, actor, travel writer and documentarian, and former president of the Royal Geographical Society

 A place’s geography and history are inseparable.
 Each world region has been shaped by its own unique historical forces, which will be discussed in the following regional chapters.
 Here, we will examine some historical processes of the last few centuries that have had global ramifications.